Tantanok221/.claude/commands/continue.md

      - Modifying an existing section of code.
      - Adding a test case.
      - Utilize Gemini CLI MCP (if available) for advanced codebase understanding, dependency mapping, and architectural context when modifying existing files, integrating new components, or responding to user prompts for changes.
+     - **Use tech-doc-agent for just-in-time documentation** when implementing library-specific features, encountering API questions, or needing current best practices for specific frameworks during micro-task implementation.
    - **Present Proposed Changes**:
      - Clearly describe *what* changes were made and *why*, linking back to the overall plan and relevant steering documents.
      - Show actual code snippets, simulated file diffs, or describe specific modifications to files in the chat.